With Treatment

 Deborah Spicer Lcsw Lcadc is a substance abuse treatment center located at 111 North Main Street in the 41031 zip code in Cynthiana, KY.
 The treatment center accepts men and women.
-Some of the treatment approaches at Deborah Spicer Lcsw Lcadc include brief intervention services, motivational incentives and DBT.
-It also offers individual counseling services, counseling for groups and counseling for couples.
+Some of the treatment approaches at Deborah Spicer Lcsw Lcadc include 12-step rehab, matrix model and motivational interviewing.
+It also offers counseling for couples, counseling for groups and counseling for families.
 In addition, it provides discharge planning and aftercare and continuing care.
-Deborah Spicer Lcsw Lcadc provides outpatient treatment, IOT and regular outpatient treatment.
+Deborah Spicer Lcsw Lcadc provides regular outpatient treatment, outpatient services and intensive outpatient treatment services.

 Address: 111 North Main Street, Cynthiana, KY 41031